 That said, it is now more than ever vital to dream bigger, dream louder – and as Aerosmith aptly sang so many decades ago:

 “Dream on… dream until your dreams come true”Aerosmith

 So until we can get back on those planes – mask-free I hope, until we can feel the excitement of packing for our next adventure, until we can step foot in a new destination and meet new people, try new foods and just be happy campers, let’s do what it takes to keep those dreams alive.

-This week, The Greek Vibe suggests 10 films that take you straight to Greece, so much so that you can actually feel the warm summer breeze blowing your way from the Aegean Sea.
-Combine with the #stayathome travel to Greece with songs post and getting to Greece will only be a matter of time.
+The Greek Vibe suggests 10 films that take you straight to Greece, so much so that you can actually feel the warm summer breeze blowing your way from the Aegean Sea.
+Combine with this perfect Greek song playlist and getting to Greece will only be a matter of time.

 Catch a Glimpse of Greece with These 10 Flicks